kyma-project/busola/docs/features.md

 - **JWT_CHECK_CONFIG** – is used to configure data necessary for the backend authentication, such as an issuer and JWKS (JSON Web Key Set) address.
 When the feature is disabled no authentication occurs on backend side.

   Backend feature.
-Cannot be modified at the cluster's ConfigMap level.
+Cannot be modified at the cluster's Config Map level.

   Default settings: